tonycamp/gradient-grid-random-iteration-coder/README.md

 then the guessed values do not need to be stored just a single 0 or 1 bit for yuv saying its higher than the grandient value or lower.. and just store the random seed for the best guess of yuv.

-soo in a grid of 7x7 witch is 147 bytes only sotrs 4 bytes of random seed iteration the first byte of y and u and v like 7 bytes till now and a single bit of each up or down byte of yuv witch means can get to 13 bytes just the grid square of 147 with is a entrophy compression of 0.8 normally
+soo in a grid of 7x7 witch is 147 bytes only stores 4 bytes of random seed iteration the first byte of y and u and v like 7 bytes until now and a single bit of each up or down byte of yuv soo, it means can get to 13 bytes just the grid square of 147 bytes witch is a entrophy compression of 0.8 normally.